Emelieh21/r-tutorials/Recording and Measuring Your Musical Progress with R.md

 expected_notenames <- notenames(expected_notes)
 ```

-Since I want to keep track of my recordings over a longer period of time - I **collect the results of each recording session** in a csv.
-To automize this I used the following `updatePerfomance()` function:
+Since I want to keep track of my recordings over a longer period of time, I **collect the results of each recording session** in a csv file.
+To automate this I used the following `updatePerfomance()` function:

 ```R
 updatePerformance <- function(results){